Christoffel-Symbols/CS-Calculator/README.md

 - Time out error in case calculation takes a long time; should be implemented in the frontend.
 - Warning symbol to use python mathematical operators.
 - What is a user uses delta instead of alpha
-- Make changes to PyCSC according to notebook version.
 - Change design according to onlyCS option.

 ## Roadmap